By Spiros Fatouros ,

 Although Africa's contribution to global greenhouse gas emissions is modest, the continent is poised to experience some of the most severe impacts of climate change.
 To address this, Marsh assists mining companies in modelling climate change scenarios for their asset portfolio to identify assets most at risk and use this information to guide adaptation and resilience strategies.
 We recently, leveraged robust risk assessment outcomes for physical climate risk exposure for the world's second largest metals and mining corporation, Rio Tinto and received acknowledgement in their annual report for optimising their Climate Change & Sustainability approach, with enhanced climate resilience.
 The full report can be found here.

 Geopolitical instability, shifting policies, and social unrest can disrupt operations and investments across Africa.
-Surging demand for minerals and metals, driven by emerging market growth and the transition to electrification and decarbonization, presents opportunities, but also amplifies political risks for mining companies and investors.
+Surging demand for minerals and metals, driven by emerging market growth and the transition to electrification and decarbonisation, presents opportunities, but also amplifies political risks for mining companies and investors.

 Political risk encompasses disruptions to business operations, assets, contracts, or investments due to political events or shifts in the international landscape.
 The current environment, marked by conflicts, trade disputes, climate change, and economic uncertainties, has heightened these risks, unsettling investors and disrupting supply chains.